tristanhannibal/ENSE374-LAB3/README.md

 login.ejs: the main login/registration page.

-todo.ejs: the view which contains layout and add/remove tasks as well as logout in the top right corner.
+todo.ejs: the view which contains layout and add/remove tasks.

 views/partials: